Discovery in Tongariro Park sparks search for rings' owners - NZ Herald

 "I would love to return them to their owner and hear their story of the lost rings on 'Mount Doom'".

-DoC asks that hikers making the detour to th mountain respect the sanctity of Ngāuruhoe and not tramp to the summit.
+DoC asks that hikers making the detour to the mountain respect the sanctity of Ngāuruhoe and not tramp to the summit.